woywoy123/AnalysisG/docs/source/generators/sampletracer.rst

     .. py:attribute:: GraphName -> str

+        The graph name to fetch from cache.

     .. py:attribute:: Selections -> dict[str, SelectionTemplate or Code]

     .. py:attribute:: ShowSelections -> list[str]

     .. py:attribute:: GetSelection -> bool

+        Forcefully get or ignore **SelectionTemplate** types from the **Selection** object.
+        This is useful to avoid redundant sample fetching from RAM.

     .. py:attribute:: SelectionName -> str

+        The selection name to fetch from cache.

     .. py:attribute:: Optimizer -> str